crystall1nedev/blog/posts/2024/12/08/introducing-the-developer-transition-kit.md

 - Build `21A5284e` has the kexts for `T8027`, but no kernel for `T8027` or any of the firmware for `J273aAP`
   - Build `21A5268h` might not have the kernel as well
 - Build `22A5266r` does not have some required kexts, kernel, or any of the firmware
-  - An assumption as was probably removed earlier (I just haven't confirmed when)
+  - An assumption as was probably removed earlier (I just haven't confirmed when - I'll update this post when I find out!)

 The possibility of running a newer version of macOS is still up in the air, and needs more digging to be confirmed one way or another (however, based on past trends, it seems unlikely at the moment.)